Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Drummoyne has 71 active public transport stops, operating a mix of ferry and bus services.
-These are served by 38 different routes, offering a total of 9,832 weekly passenger trips.
-The accessibility is rated excellent, with residents located an average of 143 meters from the nearest stop.
+Drummoyne has 71 active public transport stops, comprising a mix of ferry and bus services.
+These stops are serviced by 38 routes, collectively providing 9,832 weekly passenger trips.
+Transport accessibility is rated excellent, with residents typically located 143 meters from the nearest stop.
+Most residents commute outward due to its residential nature.
+Car remains the dominant mode at 76%, followed by bus at 10% and walking at 5%.
+Vehicle ownership averages 1.0 per dwelling, below the regional average.

-Service frequency averages 1,404 trips per day across all routes, translating to approximately 138 weekly trips per individual stop.
+According to the 2021 Census, 59% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 1,404 trips per day across all routes, equating to approximately 138 weekly trips per stop.

 Frequently Asked Questions - Transport